200321-glitch/raspberrypi-joystick-controller-game/Day1/Day 2.md

 - Capture clean X/Y values for both joysticks.

 ## Key Change
 We discovered that the **MCP3008 was not required** for our project.
+At one point, the joystick showed a constant value (1023).
 Instead, the **PCF8591 (I²C Analog-to-Digital Converter)** provided a much simpler solution:
 - Fewer wires (just SDA + SCL for data).
 - Direct analog → digital conversion.
 - Stable, consistent joystick readings.

 By **removing the MCP3008** and wiring the joysticks through the **PCF8591**, our Raspberry Pi was finally able to read joystick input successfully.

 ## Wiring